 Hiking: For outdoor lovers, hiking along the Li River is a good chance to get closer to nature and local life.
 The most popular route is from Yangdi to Xingping, which takes about 5 hours.
-See our Li River hiking video and our Li River hiking tour.
 Contact us to make the Li River part of your China discovery.

 - Our most popular tour including the Li River: Essence of Guilin and Li River Tour

 The Chinese name for the Yangtze River is Chang Jiang which means 'the long river'.
 It is the longest river in China, and the third longest in the world.
 From mountain gorges with excellent scenery and rugged hiking to the horizon spanning cityscape of Shanghai, the premier sightseeing river of China goes through nine provinces and runs into the East China Sea.

 Tiger Leaping Gorge, with the Yangtze hurtling down it, is one of the deepest canyons in the world, and is known for being one of the best hiking areas in China.
 There is a good hiking path high above the Yangtze River to get away from the noisy throbbing roar of the river, and there are inexpensive accommodations along the way.
 Other deep canyons, such as the Grand Canyon, don’t have cheap hotels and restaurants along canyon trails like this does.
 It is a UNESCO World Heritage natural preservation site.